-- Excel spreadsheet and or experimental tables ready for experimental data input - Smooth transition into the laboratory experiments with minimal TA assistance - Punctual and ready to start at the beginning of the laboratory scheduled time - Demonstrated knowledge and understanding of all lab manual content
+- Excel spreadsheet and or experimental tables ready for experimental data input - Smooth transition into the laboratory experiments with minimal TA assistance - Punctual and ready to start at the beginning of the laboratory scheduled time - Demonstrated knowledge and understanding of all lab manual content of your cycle AND uploaded to Avenue to Learn.
+For example, you have TA-4 in cycle 1-1 and TA-7 in cycle 1-2, then PR 1-1 and PR 1-2 both go to TA-4.

-Preliminary Reports (10%): A preliminary report (PR) must be submitted following the completion of the week 1 and week 2 laboratory sessions.
 The purpose of the PR is to oblige you to start the data analysis (rather than right before the formal report is due) and ensure you are on the right track in performing the experiment.
 PRs are to be submitted as a group, not individually.
-The PR component will account for 10% of the total mark assigned for the lab report.
+The PR component will account for 15% of the total mark assigned for the lab report.